Generating clean and renewable energy

 Megawatts total generation possible at peak operation

 Each year the Washington State Energy Office at the Washington Department of Commerce publishes fuel mix generation categories and percentage calculations based on data from regional power suppliers.
-The power generation categories for Grant PUD’s 2016 report is listed here in alphabetical order.
+The most current power generation categories for Grant PUD can be found at the link below.